Guides

 Sharing the Launcher

-2. Share the Share Link with your users.
+2. Share the Share Link with users.

 Customization